AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 To perform a platform software upgrade:

 #.
 Click on Settings in the Aviatrix Controller main menu and select Maintenance.
 #.
 Optional.
 In the Platform Upgrade window, enter the target major and minor release number in the Release Version field.
 For example, 6.5.
-If you�do not specify a release number, the system automatically selects the latest build of the major and minor release currently running on the platform controller.
+If you do not specify a release number, the system automatically selects the latest build of the major and minor release currently running on the platform controller.
 #.
 In the Platform Upgrade window, click on Platform Upgrade.
 You can follow the status in the progress window.
 You are logged out of the controller after the upgrade.
 #.
 After the upgrade, log in to the controller.
 #.
 Verify the upgrade by reviewing the Current Version in the Platform Upgrade window.